bhurghundii/warmupbot/README.md

 # How to use this

-## Setting this up for your accounts
+## Setting this up for your account

 ### Step 1
 Turn on Github Actions for your repo.
 It's by default off but go into settings and switch it on.